How to Prevent Your Gut From Derailing Your Training

 - Prevents the overgrowth of harmful bacteria

-- Found in fermented foods, such as: yogurt, keifer, buttermilk, miso, tempeh, sauerkraut, kimchi and kombucha (check out our DIY Kombucha recipe you can brew at home!)
+- Found in fermented foods, such as: yogurt, keifer, buttermilk, miso, tempeh, sauerkraut, kimchi and kombucha (click HERE for my DIY Kombucha recipe you can brew at home!)

 - You can also supplement with a probiotic that contains 5-10 billion CFU (colony forming units)

 Prebiotics are basically food for the good bacteria.
 You can find prebiotics in the following foods (raw is better):

 - Jerusalem artichoke (not to be confused with the green artichokes you normally find at the store).
 Check out this delicious recipe!

 **Just a word of advice when adding in these foods; they are gas-producing foods.
 So, you will want to introduce them slowly and drink plenty of water.